awsdocs/aws-sam-developer-guide/doc_source/serverless-getting-started-hello-world.md

 Error: Failed to create managed resources: Unable to locate credentials
 ```

 This means that you have not set up AWS credentials to enable the AWS SAM CLI to make AWS service calls\.
 To fix this, you must set up AWS credentials\.
-For more information, see [Setting Up AWS Credentials](serverless-getting-started-set-up-credentials.md)\.
+For more information, see [Setting up AWS credentials](serverless-getting-started-set-up-credentials.md)\.

 ### SAM CLI error: "Running AWS SAM projects locally requires Docker\.
 Have you got it installed?"<a name="serverless-getting-started-hello-world-troubleshooting-docker"></a>